ervumlens/ko-preferencespy/README.md

 Preference Spy has two main functions: viewing all preferences and monitoring preference changes.

-To view all preferences, simply open a Preferences dialog, enable the "Show Advanced" option, and click on the "All (Read-Only)"
+To view all preferences, simply open a Preferences dialog, enable the "Show Advanced" option, and click on the "All (Read-Only)".

 To monitor preference changes, open the "Preference Spy" menu under "Tools", and enable the "Log Preference Changes" option.
 Now preference changes will be logged to Komodo's standard error log.

-Note that the scope of the changed preference (e.g. global scope, project scope, etc.) is not logged.

 ###Build